learn-co-curriculum/environment-mac-os-catalina-optional-setup/README.md

 gem install pg
 ```

-Alternatively, you can install the Postgress app at http://postgresapp.com/.

 ### Protecting Your Eyes

 Programming involves a lot of staring at a computer screen for many hours at a